 Throughout my academic and professional career, I have been interested in the issue of “normality”.
 Its emergence as a scientific concern, its porous boundaries, and its controversial relationship with power.
 Having first studied the problem from a theoretical perspective, I am now exploring the social and legal sides of the topic.
 My dissertation focuses on the “medical certification of insanity”, a statutory procedure that regulated confinements into psychiatric institutions for more than a century in many common law jurisdictions.
 As a comparative medico-legal study, my research addresses some of the most delicate issues in contemporary health policy, including the production of social stigma, the nature of expertise, and the law medicine nexus in the determination of civil incapacity and mental disorder.

-In my free time, I like playing Delta Blues (in Open G), Boxing (Welter) and watching very long Movies (like There Will be Blood).
+In my free time, I enjoy long-distance running in Canada and Europe from -25° to 42°.
+I have been a Trail Running Society Ambassador since 2020.
+I also like playing guitar, in particular, Delta Blues style (in Open G), Boxing (Welter), and watching very long Movies (like There Will be Blood).